Dr Esperanza Miyake

 Personal statement

-I have collaborated with external partners from private, public and third sectors, including being part of the Scottish Government's Independent Expert Group, working on the Unlocking the Value of Scotland's Public Sector Personal Data Programme (2022-23).
-Similarly, I have also been involved in digital health research (health apps/data and Long Covid) which has led me to be part of the Scottish Parliament's Scottish Long Covid Cross-Party Group
+I collaborate and regularly work with external partners from private, public and third sectors.
+I am currently a member of Ofcom’s Research, Evidence and Evaluation Group, and have also been part of the Independent Expert Group for the Scottish Government's Unlocking the Value of Scotland's Public Sector Personal Data Programme (2022-23).
+I am also part of the Scottish Parliament's Scottish Long Covid Cross-Party Group (2021-present)

 Back to staff profile